INFINITYX00/eslando/README.md

 ## Standout Features

 The Digital Product Passport for Eslando stands out due to its user-centric design, seamless user experience, and robust functionality.
-We prioritize simplicity, accessibility, and reliability to ensure that users can easily navigate the platform and accomplish their recycling goals effectively.
+We prioritise simplicity, accessibility, and reliability to ensure that users can easily navigate the platform and accomplish their recycling goals effectively.

 ## Future Enhancements